Ding Yuan: Life

 According to the Records of Heroes (英雄記) by Wang Can, Ding Yuan was born in a poor family.
 Uncouth but brave, he was adept in horse riding and archery.
 During his early career as a county magistrate, he never turned away from his responsibility no matter the adversity or risk.
 He always pitched himself in front during confrontations with fugitive criminals and bandits.

-In 188, the Chuge and their Southern Xiongnu allies rebelled in Bing province (并州; present-day Shanxi) and killed the provincial inspector, Zhang Yi (張懿).
-Ding Yuan was appointed the new Inspector of Bing province, and it was around this time when he met Lü Bu.
-The martial prowess of the young warrior greatly impressed Ding Yuan, who made him Chief Secretary and kept him close at side.
+In early 188, the northern frontiers in Bing province (并州; present-day Shanxi and the Hetao region in Inner Mongolia) fell into disorder when the Xiuchuge and Southern Xiongnu vassal tribes rose in rebellion, killing the provincial inspector, Zhang Yi (張懿) and the chanyu, Qiangqu.
+To quell the unrest, the Han court appointed Ding Yuan as the new Inspector of Bing province, later promoting him to Cavalry Commandant (騎都尉) and ordering him to garrison at Henei Commandery.
+Ding Yuan recruited several renowned warriors in the province, namely Zhang Yang, Zhang Liao and Lü Bu.
+Lü's martial prowess in particular greatly impressed Ding Yuan, who made him Chief Secretary and kept him close at side.

 In May 189, Emperor Ling died.
 The General-in-Chief He Jin then summoned Ding Yuan into the capital Luoyang with his regional troops to assist in the power struggle against the eunuch faction.
 Before Ding Yuan arrived, however, the eunuchs assassinated He Jin.
 Dong Zhuo, a warlord from Liang Province (涼州; present-day western Gansu) who was also summoned by He Jin, arrived in Luoyang ahead of Ding Yuan and defeated the eunuchs, grasping military control of the capital.

 After Ding Yuan arrived, Dong Zhuo managed to buy over Lü Bu, who killed Ding Yuan and presented the latter's head to Dong Zhuo.